CSU Credential Program Enrollment Reports

 Senior||90 or more||135 or more

-10. A postbaccalaureate student holds an acceptable baccalaureate or its equivalent and has not been admitted in a graduate program.
+8. A postbaccalaureate student holds an acceptable baccalaureate or its equivalent and has not been admitted to a graduate program.

-12. "Campus Totals" refer to enrollments for campuses, excluding supplemental programs operated by the CSU.
-"System Totals" include enrollments for CalStateTEACH.
+10. "Campus Totals" refer to enrollments for campuses, excluding supplemental programs operated by the CSU.
+"System Totals" include enrollments for International Programs and CalStateTEACH.
 Beginning in college year 1998-99, Statewide Nursing is included in Dominguez Hills enrollment.

 - Credential Program.
 A credential program is designed to develop expertise in the skills of teaching.
 Students learn such skills as classroom management, lesson planning, and curriculum development.
 Usually, but not necessarily, students begin the credential program after earning the bachelorís degree.